How Technology Companies Can Improve Their SOC 2 Audit and Stay Competitive

 • Apply consistent technology across all locations.
 This allows different locations to exchange data and information with fewer compatibility errors or mistakes.

 • Document system changes.
-With a SOC 2, evidence of controls operating during the full examination period will be expected.
-Discuss significant system changes, updates, or entity level changes with your service auditor to understand the expected evidence to retain before and after the significant event.
+With a SOC 2 audit, evidence of controls operating during the full examination period will be expected.
+Discuss significant system changes, updates, or entity-level changes with your service auditor to understand the expected evidence to retain before and after a significant event.

 3. Look Externally

-Maintaining controls throughout the year can be challenging for all companies, but it presents particular challenges for the following companies:
+Maintaining controls throughout the year can be challenging in the fast-paced technology industry, but it presents particular challenges for the following companies:

-• Small companies that don’t have designated compliance personnel or can’t maintain the appropriate segregation of duties
+• Start-ups that don’t have designated compliance personnel or can’t maintain the appropriate segregation of duties.

-• Businesses that recently experienced a merger or acquisition, or other material changes to the control environment
+• Technology companies that recently experienced a merger or acquisition, or other material changes to the control environment.

-In these instances, companies can benefit from outsourced services.
+In these instances, technology companies can benefit from outsourced services.

-While your service auditor must remain independent in their approach, they can assist management through complementary consulting engagements.
-These may consist of readiness assessments in which the examiner can help identify and map the control activities to the AICPA’s prescriptive criteria.
+While your service auditor must remain independent in their approach, they can offer valuable assistance to your company through complementary consulting engagements.
+These may consist of readiness assessments in which the examiner can help identify and map your control activities to the AICPA’s prescriptive criteria.

-The service audit can also leverage their understanding of management’s processes and environment to help management craft the system narrative, which is often a stumbling block for first-time examinees.
+The service auditor can also leverage their understanding of management processes and the control environment to help craft the system narrative, which is often a stumbling block for first-time examinees.

 We’re Here to Help